oguzhanselcukhiziroglu/DevOps/hands-on/Docker/docker-04-network/README.md

 ping -c 4 google.com
 ```

-- Exit from container `nullcontainer`, should be removed automatically due to `--rm` flag.
+- Exit from container `nullcontainer`, should be removed automatically due to `--rm` flag. # ÖNEMLİ